 5. World class kids places including National Aquarium, Chesapeake Planetarium, and Virginia Rock Gym will keep the mind and body engaged during those long days.

 6. Every town around Chesapeake has a restaurant that offers $1 oysters.
-Before you partake in that offer, learn about oysters and help restoration efforts at the Maryland Oyster Restoration Center Every Sat in August.
-FYI, there are only 5 kinds of oysters!
+Before you partake in that offer, learn about oysters and help restoration efforts at the

 7. There's nothing more entertaining than Dragon Boats!
 At the Solomans Island Dragon boat festival you can cheer on a fleet of 40 foot boats to the beat of Chinese drums.
 This event is very kid and family friendly.

 8. Labor Day Weekend fun is in visit Maryland's southernmost town.
-See 400 blue crabs compete in one of the most celebrated crustacean events in America, The National Hard Crab Derby & Festival in Crisfield, MD includes a parade and evening concerts.
+See 400 blue crabs compete in one of the most celebrated crustacean events in America, The

 9. Help the bay by entering in the Paddle for the Bay race at Sarah Constant Beach Park in Norfolk.
 You can choose 3 miles or 6 miles of paddling to benefit the Chesapeake Bay Foundation.